 In Fuse Filament Fabrication (also known as FFF), a thin filament of thermoplastic (usually ABS, or polycarbonate) is extruded and deposited in thin layers (about 0.2 mm thick) by a computer-controlled nozzle, bottom to top.

-Is the only 3D printing technology almost everyone can afford, since equipment and materials are among the less expensive in 3d printing industry.
+It is the only 3D printing technology almost everyone can afford since equipment and materials are among the less expensive in the 3d printing industry.
 Consumer fused filament printers, such as the MakerBot Replicator, are currently available at a street price of about $1,200.

 Objects made by fused filament printing using a bioFila silk-based biopolymer produced by German company twoBEars